davidawad/corda-docker-yo-demo/README.md

 # find the ssh port for PartyA using docker ps
 ssh user1@0.0.0.0 -p 2223

-# the password defined in the node config is "test"
+# the password defined in the node config for PartyA is "test"
 Password: test